 - support innovative, replicable approaches to project development and financing that unlock additional solar deployment in the region.

-These tools are deployed through:
+These tools are deployed through competitive:

 - select sub-grant awards and

-- competitive technical assistance contracts
+- contracts for technical assistance services

 - public institutions,